luau-lang/site/_posts/2022-08-29-luau-recap-august-2022.md

 title:  "Luau Recap: July & August 2022"
 ---

-Luau is our new language that you can read more about at [https://luau-lang.org](https://luau-lang.org).

 [Cross-posted to the [Roblox Developer Forum](https://devforum.roblox.com/t/luau-recap-july-august-2022/).]

 ## Tables now support `__len` metamethod